crazymind90/CMManager/README.md

-You Can Create, Copy, Move And Remove ..
+### You Can Create, Copy, Move, Remove and Check If File Exist ..

 ### Copy OR Move